-When a lessee (registered person) belonging in Malaysia leases land outside of Malaysia from a lessor outside Malaysia, the leasing services are on goods used outside of Malaysia.
+When a lessee (registered person) belonging in Malaysia leases a land outside Malaysia from a lessor outside Malaysia, the leasing service is consider as goods used outside of Malaysia.
 It is not considered as a supply of imported services and the lessee does not have to account for GST on the lease rentals paid to the overseas lessor.